1curafu/Task-Manager/task-manager/README.md

-# 📋 Task Manager
+# ⛵ Vela

+**Set your sails**

-A modern task management web application built with Next.js 16, TypeScript, Prisma, and Supabase.
+A modern team collaboration and task management platform built with Next.js, TypeScript, Prisma, and Supabase.

 ## 🚀 Tech Stack